mongodb/specifications/docs/workforce-human-oidc-auth.md

 able to do so by setting the `ALLOWED_HOSTS` flag (specified in the drivers auth spec).
 In the future, MongoDB is hoping to support Demonstrating Proof of Possession (DPoP, [RFC9449](https://datatracker.ietf.org/doc/html/rfc9449)) that will allow lifting this restriction.
-The goal here is to prevent users from connecting to untrusted endpoints that will advertise attacker-controlled IdP metadata and and intercept tokens intended for other clusters (or even other OIDC endpoints in general).
+The goal here is to prevent users from connecting to untrusted endpoints that will advertise attacker-controlled IdP metadata and intercept tokens intended for other clusters (or even other OIDC endpoints in general).

 We would also like to generally adopt [RFC8707](https://datatracker.ietf.org/doc/html/rfc8707), but have not decided on